ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victim_assets/fields.rst

+Endpoint Options
+----------------

 Available Fields
-----------------
+^^^^^^^^^^^^^^^^

-You can `retrieve a list of available fields <https://docs.threatconnect.com/en/latest/rest_api/v3/retrieve_fields.html>`_ for the ``/v3/victimAssets`` endpoint, including the field's name, description, and accepted data type, by using the following query:
+Send the following request to `retrieve a list of available fields <https://docs.threatconnect.com/en/latest/rest_api/v3/retrieve_fields.html>`_, including the field's name, description, and accepted data type that can be included in the body of a POST or PUT request to the ``/v3/victimAssets`` endpoint:

 .. code::

     OPTIONS /v3/victimAssets

 .. hint::
-    To view all fields, including read-only fields, include the ``?show=readonly`` query parameter.
+    To include read-only fields in the response, append ``?show=readonly`` to the end of the request URL.

-Alternatively, refer to the following tables for a list of available fields that can be included in the body of a POST or PUT request for the ``victimAssets`` object.
+Alternatively, refer to the following tables for a list of available fields that can be included in the body of a POST or PUT request to the ``/v3/victimAssets`` endpoint.

 .. list-table::
    :widths: 20 20 10 15 15 20